munanwang/qadmindemo/README.md

 `QADMIN_MONITOR_SQL_COMMAND`

 Enables monitoring of executed SQL commands.
-When set to `yes`, the system will print each executed SQL command to the console.
+When set to `yes`, each executed SQL command will be printed to the console during the running of the application.

 ​**Important note:​**​
 Both `QADMIN_DB_TYPE` and `QADMIN_DB_CONNSTRING` must be provided together if you want to use an external database.
-If neither is provided, the system will use the built-in Sqlite database.
+If neither is provided, the application will use the built-in Sqlite database.

 ## Examples